MarkM2000/Final-Project-MAP674/README.md

 pop_places = gpd.read_file('https://d2ad6b4ur7yvpq.cloudfront.net/naturalearth-3.3.0/ne_10m_populated_places_simple.geojson')
 ```

+### Plotting the country
+This will show how I plot the country.

 Once imported, I will include this below, which will produce a map of the world.

 ```